rushsteve1/RateTheDub/branding/README.md

 The abbreviation **RtD** is also acceptable, but "RTD" with a capital should be avoided for clarity.

+## Slogan

+The official slogan of Rate the Dub is...

+> Is the dub for that anime any good?

+It should be translated into relevant languages whenever possible.

 ## Font

 The current font used for both the logo and website is